 The position itself is sometimes called forward head posture (FHP).
 Your ears, which should sit roughly above your shoulders when you are upright, drift forward of them.
 The deeper neck flexors - the small muscles that keep your head balanced on top of your spine - get long and weak.
 The muscles at the back of your neck and across the upper traps get short and overworked.
 Hold this for hours a day, day after day, and you have tech neck.

-It is sometimes treated as a brand-new condition specific to smartphones, but the underlying mechanics are the same as any sustained-flexion neck strain - it is just that we now do it for many more hours per day than we used to.
+It gets treated sometimes as a brand-new condition specific to smartphones, but the underlying mechanics are the same as any sustained-flexion neck strain - the difference is we now do it for many more hours per day than we used to.
 A 2022 review in Acta Medica Academica, Text Neck Syndrome: Disentangling a New Epidemic by Tsantili and colleagues, reports that 73% of university students and 64.7% of people who work from home experience neck or back pain, with about 39% saying it reduces their productivity.
 Whatever you call it, a lot of people have it.

 Why It Happens: The Cervical-Spine Load